top of page

 Conclusion

-Based on the above, we'd struggle with how adding an annuity would improve outcomes for our imaginary client.
+Based on the above, we'd struggle to see how adding an annuity would improve outcomes for our imaginary client.
 Of our three scenarios, it has the worst worst-case outcome while offering less upside than the 100% equity approach.
 As with many things in retirement planning, it's worth diving into the worst-case historical outcomes to understand where the skeletons might lie.
-We'd much rather apologise (to the beneficiaries) for leaving an unintended legacy rather than having our clients run out of money.
+We'd much rather apologise (to the beneficiaries) for leaving an unintended legacy rather than have our clients run out of money.

 Once again, it's important to emphasise the importance of determining how best to generate a sustainable retirement income based on your individual circumstances - which may be very different from Brad's.